What is gaming addiction?

 Step 2.
 Restrict access to games.

-Set interlocks:
+Set locks:

 Step 3.
-Let me talk.
+Talk.

 Talk to loved ones.
 Or with a consultant.
 It is difficult to get out on your own, and social support is extremely important.